 How long will it take to learn Italian?

 That’s a common question about learning Italian.
 However, it’s not the real question.

 The most efficient way is to practice with a native speaker.
 After all, you want to learn Italian to speak with people, right?

 Your learning methods play an important role in how fast you learn Italian.
 If your language learning is limited to a classroom setting, then it will take you a little longer to learn.

-Reading, listening to the radio or eBooks, writing, speaking, watching movies, and traveling to an Italian-speaking country can all help to speed up your learning process.
+Reading, listening to the news in Italian, radio, or eBooks, writing, speaking, watching movies, and traveling to an Italian-speaking country can all help to speed up your learning process.

 When studying anything it’s easy to waste time and get nowhere fast, and with something as complex as a foreign language, the probability that you’ll study in a less than optimum way is quite high, unless you have had plenty of experience with other foreign languages.